Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 \subsubsection{Applications of Conventional QC for Content Caching}

 To alleviate backhaul link congestion and improve resource utilization in 5G ultra-dense cellular networks consisting of a macro, multiple picos and users, it is a traditional issue to cache content cooperatively in picos with resource limitations as illustrated in \cite{song2021energy}.
-This study focused on an energy–delay tradeoff problem in collaborative edge computing-assisted and energy harvesting-powered ultra-dense networks.
-It regarded delay and energy as two types of cost and introduced a weighted cost function to transform the tradeoff problem into a cost minimization problem.
-An alternating optimization based on an improved QGA was proposed to solve the cost minimization problem.
-In the alternating optimization, the proposal divided the cost minimization problem into two sub-problems, adaptive tuning weight sub-problem and caching decision sub-problem.
-It improved QGA in terms of repairing unfeasible solutions and adaptively updating quantum genes.
-The problem arose from the fact the solutions derived from the individual sub-problems can not ensure the optimality of the original problem.
+This study focuses on an energy–delay tradeoff problem in collaborative edge computing-assisted and energy harvesting-powered ultra-dense networks.
+It regards delay and energy as two types of cost and introduces a weighted cost function to transform the tradeoff problem into a cost minimization problem.
+An alternating optimization based on an improved QGA is proposed to solve the cost minimization problem.
+The proposal divides the cost minimization problem into two sub-problems, adaptive tuning weight sub-problem and caching decision sub-problem.
+It improves QGA in terms of repairing unfeasible solutions and adaptively updating quantum genes.
+The problem arises from the fact the solutions derived from the individual sub-problems can not ensure the optimality of the original problem.